-There’s no way around it – most people in a modern economy we must borrow money to purchase large assets such as cars.
+There’s no way around it – most people in a modern economy must borrow money to purchase large assets such as cars.
 Unless you can raise money fast, your savings will buy less as time goes on as prices rise due to inflation.
 The new car you want now will not cost the same as a new car one, two, three years from now.
+Many people ask when taking out finance, will applying for a car loan affect my credit score?
+Please read on to find out more.

 One way of raising that money is through loans – in exchange for giving you money now, a bank or lender will recoup their costs and make a profit through interest.
 This is a risk the lender must take as some people may not pay the loan back.